mozilla/pkipolicy/rootstore/policy.md

 This policy applies, as appropriate, to certificates matching any of the following (and the CAs which control or issue them):

-1. CA certificates applying for inclusion in, or included in, the Mozilla root store.
+1. CA certificates included in, or under consideration for inclusion in, the Mozilla root program.

-2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained such that they are unable to issue working server or email certificates.
+2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained to prevent issuance of working server or email certificates.
 Such technical constraints could consist of either:

     * an Extended Key Usage (EKU) extension which does not contain either of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
-    * name constraints which do not allow SANs of any of the following types: dNSName, iPAddress, SRVName, rfc822Name
+    * name constraints which do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, rfc822Name

 3. End-entity certificates which have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates which are all in